 A two-pronged attack was immediately mounted.
-First a series of experiments and consultations was put in hand to determine a safe and suitable brazing method; secondly a method of determining when a satisfactory joint had been achieved was searched for.
+Firstly, a series of experiments and consultations was put in hand to determine a safe and suitable brazing method; secondly, a method of determining when a satisfactory joint had been achieved was sought.

-By sectioning completed joints the lack of bond was seen to be between the brazing alloy and the Al-Si-Bronze fittings and a black oxide was present on this side of the joint.
+By sectioning completed joints, the lack of bond was seen to be between the brazing alloy and the Al-Si-bronze fittings and a black oxide was present on this side of the joint.
 The brazing alloy was forming a good bond with the Tungum, but it was noted that in places the capillary action needed to get the alloy into the joint had broken down due to the existence of too large a gap between tube and fitting.

-After a most exhaustive series of tests it was found that the best results were achieved by plating the fittings with 0.002 in of copper, just sufficient to delay oxidation and thus allow the brazing alloy to form a good bond.
+After a most exhaustive series of tests it was found that the best results were achieved by plating the fittings with 0.002 inches of copper, just sufficient to delay oxidation and thus allow the brazing alloy to form a good bond.

-Various methods of examining completed joints were investigated, including dye penetrants (which only show surface faults), and radiography (gives poor results on rough cast surfaces).
+Various methods of examining completed joints were investigated, including dye penetrants (which only show surface faults) and radiography (which gives poor results on rough cast surfaces).
 Finally ultrasonic inspection was chosen, despite its drawbacks of sensitive tuning and possible operator optimism.
-Courses in this were given to both the Quality Control staff and the Naval overseers.
+Courses in this were given to both the quality control staff and the naval overseers.

-The end result of these very lengthy investigations was a vastly improved standard of brazed joints - bond areas of up to 90 per cent were being achieved - and a very relieved team of skilled craftsmen, who had begun to wonder just what they would have to do to join these two metals.
+The end result of these very lengthy investigations was a vastly improved standard of brazed joints-bond areas of up to 90 per cent. were being achieved-and a very relieved team of skilled craftsmen, who had begun to wonder just what they would have to do to join these two metals.

-Machinery controls
+Machinery Controls

-The setting-to-work of the control system in the stf highlighted a number of problems which could not be allowed to be repeated in HMS Brecon.
-Broadly speaking, they resolved themselves into two not unrelated areas; the large number of earths, and the problems associated with the use of Pattern 608 connectors.
+The setting-to-work of the control system in the STF highlighted a number of problems which could not be allowed to be repeated in H.M.S.
+Brecon.
+Broadly speaking, they resolved themselves into two not unrelated areas: the large number of earths, and the problems associated with the use of Pattern 608 connectors.

-Control system earths

-Earths seem to fall broadly into four categories
+Control system earths-Earths seem to fall broadly into four categories:

-- (1) Incorrect installation e.g., wrong or faulty connections; - (2) Misuse: damage to fittings after installation; - (3) Casual shorts due to temporary pipe or cable supports; or scaffolding causing earth faults; or negating magnetic ring breaks; - (4) Incorrect manufacture, e.g., faults in bought-out equipment.
+- (a) Incorrect installation, e.g. wrong or faulty connections. - (b) Misuse, e.g. damage to fittings after installation. - (c) Casual shorts due to temporary pipe or cable supports, or scaffolding causing earth faults, or negating magnetic ring breaks. - (d) Incorrect manufacture, e.g. faults in bought-out equipment.

-By far the largest categories of faults were (1) and (2), although (3) proved the most difficult to find.
+By far the largest categories of faults were (a) and (b), although (c) proved the most difficult to find.
 In this respect the (BITE) system was found to be of little use, having been designed to identify faulty printed circuit boards and not to locate external circuit faults.
-Attempts have since been made to develop a 'functionally integrated defect analysis' system (fida) but so far unsuccessfully.
+Attempts have since been made to develop a 'functionally integrated defect analysis' system (FIDA) but so far unsuccessfully.
 It appears that a certain amount of system redesign may be necessary to achieve this.
-At present earth tracing is very much a matter of luck and perseverance.
+At present, earth tracing is very much a matter of luck and perseverance.

-Fortunately the lessons of the stf were well learned, and the installation in Brecon was pursued with more care, greater attention to detail and a strict observance of wiring procedure disciplines.
-The result was that the number of earth faults encountered in Brecon was a fraction of those in the stf and present indications are that Ledbury will be even better.
+Fortunately the lessons of the STF were well learned, and the installation in Brecon was pursued with more care, greater attention to detail, and a strict observance of wiring procedure disciplines.
+The result was that the number of earth faults encountered in Brecon was a fraction of those in the STF and present indications are that Ledbury will be even better.

-Pattern 608 Connectors

-These are multi-cable connectors specially designed for the Royal Navy to exacting environmental standards.
+Pattern 608 Connectors-These are multi-cable connectors specially designed for the Royal Navy to exacting environmental standards.
 The problems experienced with them were by no means unique to Brecon, but they served to exacerbate the earth problems described above.